|Portland, OR, United States|

 (projects i'm following)

-Posted by Angela Goldsmith about 6 years ago
+Posted by Angela Goldsmith over 6 years ago

 NPH has grown from a single orphanage-style institution to an international organization with 5 houses in Mexico and 8 more in other Latin American countries.
 The first and largest of these homes is located in the land of eternal Spring, Miacatlan, Mexico.